flori/gem_hadar/README.md

 - `rake clobber_package` - Remove package products
 - `rake repackage` - Force a rebuild of the package files
 - `rake push` - Push all changes for version 1.2.3 into the internets
+- `rake github:release` - Create a new GitHub release for the current version with AI-generated changelog

 #### Version Management

 - `rake version` - Writing version information for foo
 - `rake version:show` - Displaying the current version
 - `rake version:list` - List all versions in order
 - `rake version:diff` - Displaying the diff from env var VERSION to the next version or HEAD
 - `rake version:tag` - Tag this commit as version 1.2.3
-- `rake version:bump` - Bump version with suggestion
+- `rake version:bump` - Bump version with AI suggestion
 - `rake version:bump:major` - Bump major version
 - `rake version:bump:minor` - Bump minor version
 - `rake version:bump:build` - Bump build version